 Most people think they know the main components of online title loans, but they don’t always know what to expect when it comes to rates and fees.
 Did you know that title loans have higher rates and monthly charges than what you see with a personal loan?
 Or that a title loan will often take longer to pay off than a cash advance?
-As of the most recent data, we can point to over 1 million consumers a year taking out a title loan.
-This number seems to be on the decline however, with some states like California and Ohio limiting the loan amounts and borrowing amounts available.
+As of the most recent data, we see over 1 million consumers a year taking out a car title loan.
+This number seems to be on the decline as some states like California and Ohio now limit the loan amounts.
 But even if the numbers continue to drop, we’re still talking about a significant amount of borrowers and transactions.
-Now that we know how popular a title loan is let’s answer the main question.
+Now that we know how popular title loans are, let’s answer the main question.
 What type of fees and rates can I expect with this type of loan?

-How much can I borrow with an online title loan?
+How much can I borrow when I take out a vehicle title loan?

-We now have a better understanding of how online title loans work and what to expect with the application process.
-At this point let’s discuss the negative aspects of a secured title loan and whether you need one in the first place.
-Everyone knows an online title loan comes with a high interest rate.
-The amount paid back in interest alone over the life a loan will be extensive.
-Also consider that car title loans will lead to an increase in your debt situation.
+We now have a better understanding of how a title pawn works and what to expect with the application process.
+At this point let’s discuss the negative aspects of a secured loan and whether you need one in the first place.
+Everyone knows a bad credit loan will come with a high interest rate.
+The amount paid back in interest will be extensive.
+Also, consider that car title loans will lead to an increase in your debt situation.
 Say you take out a secured loan for $5,000.
 This amount will show up on a credit report as an existing debt obligation and it needs to be paid back to avoid negative credit problems.
-The biggest drawback of a title loan is the most obvious.
 When someone uses a vehicle as collateral for a secured loan they’re handing over the pink slip as security.
 They’re telling the lender you can take my car if I happen to default on the monthly payment obligations.

-It goes without saying you don’t want to have a vehicle repossessed if you miss a payment or two.
+It goes without saying you don’t want a vehicle repossessed if you miss a payment or two.
 That’s why it’s important to look at other options available for fast emergency cash.
-A secured loan is great for someone with bad credit who’s looking to borrow a large sum of cash.
+Car title loans are great for someone with bad credit who’s looking to borrow a large sum of cash.
 But many people don’t fall into this situation.
-Look into other types of personal loan and installment loans that promise lower interest rates.
-Also consider an unsecured loan if you have better credit and don’t need to put up collateral to secure the loan.
+Look into other types of personal loans that promise lower interest rates.
+Also, consider an unsecured loan if you have better credit and don’t need to put up collateral to secure the loan.
 Speak to your banker or credit union representative to see if there are any options for emergency cash.
 Think about reaching out to your credit card company about a cash advance.
-Online title loans are expensive but they also don’t need much in the way of a credit check.
-The amount of money you can borrow is high but there’s significant risk if you miss a payment and lose your car.
+Online title loans are expensive, but they also don’t need much in the way of a credit check.
+The amount of money you can borrow is high but there’s a significant risk if you miss a payment and lose your car.
 Speak with your financial advisor before you take out a car title loan and look into other ways to borrow money.